-There are more chances of seeing the lights in more remote destinations than there are in highly illuminated cities, for example.
-With less light pollution to distract your eyes, you will enjoy the Northern Lights much more intensely.
+There are more chances of seeing the lights in more remote destinations than in highly illuminated cities, for example.
+You will enjoy the Northern Lights much more intensely with less pollution to distract your eyes.

-In addition to plenty of solar activity and dark skies, you need the sky to be clear in order to appreciate the Northern Lights.
-The lights can be dancing brightly, but if obscured by cloud cover you sadly won’t be able to see them.
+In addition to plenty of solar activity and dark skies, you need the sky to be clear to appreciate the Northern Lights.
+The lights can be dancing brightly, but if obscured by cloud cover, you sadly won’t be able to see them.
 A few clouds are fine, but the dense cover is not.
-Conveniently, lots of aurora forecast applications also give details of cloud cover forecasts.
+Conveniently, many aurora forecast applications also give details of cloud cover forecasts.

 A safe viewpoint

-Flat ground at a higher elevation and with nothing to obstruct the view is typically the ideal location to spot the lights.
+The flat ground at a higher elevation with nothing obstructing the view is typically the ideal location to spot the lights.
 At times, the lights hang low over the horizon, meaning that mountains or buildings can interrupt your view.
-Ideally, being able to see a bigger amount of the sky enables you to experience the lights at their best.
+Ideally, seeing a bigger amount of the sky enables you to experience the lights at their best.

 The Best Time to See the Northern Lights in Iceland

 The aurora season in Iceland is between late August and early April.
 As you can only see the Northern Lights in darkness, it’s impossible to see them during Iceland’s bright summers.
-Iceland is, after all, famous for its summer midnight sun as well as its winter light shows.
+Iceland is, after all, famous for its summer midnight sun and its winter light shows.

 The best time to see the Northern Lights in Iceland is when you have the perfect combination of long dark nights and optimum weather conditions.

-The middle of winter, between November and February, sees the longest nights, with some 18 to 21 hours of darkness.
+Between November and February, the middle of winter sees the longest nights, with some 18 to 21 hours of darkness.
 This is, however, the stormiest and rainiest time of year in Iceland too.

-The months either side of this period, in September and March, have the prime weather conditions for glimpsing the lights, as well as long dark nights.
+The months on either side of this period, in September and March, have the prime weather conditions for glimpsing the lights and long dark nights.

-While September and March are usually the optimum times for seeing the magical Aurora in Iceland, you still need luck on your side to experience the mystical light show.
+While September and March are usually the optimum times for seeing the magical Aurora in Iceland, you still need luck to experience the mystical light show.
 There is never any guarantee of being able to enjoy the lights.

-To reiterate, because the magical Aurora Borealis is an act of nature, it is difficult to accurately predict where and when the lights will appear.
-Indeed, because visibility depends on solar activity it can be hard to make predictions more than two hours beforehand.
-While it’s possible to guess the number of sunspots, it’s impossible to know exactly when or how often the lights will show.
+To reiterate, because the magical Aurora Borealis is an act of nature, it is difficult to predict where and when the lights will appear accurately.
+Indeed, because visibility depends on solar activity, it can be hard to make predictions more than two hours beforehand.
+While it’s possible to guess the number of sunspots, it’s impossible to know precisely when or how often the lights will show.
 You should plan to be flexible and able to set off quickly when Aurora hunting in Iceland.

 At What Time Are the Northern Lights the Most Active?